pytorch/pytorch/docs/source/export.rst

   for an in-depth discussion of this topic.

 * ``exported_program.equality_constraints`` describes which dimensions are
-  equivalent.
+  required to be equal.
 Since we specified in the constraints that the first dimension of each argument is equivalent, (``dynamic_dim(example_args[0], 0) == dynamic_dim(example_args[1], 0)``), we see in the equality constraints the tuple specifying that ``arg4_1`` dimension 0 and ``arg5_1`` dimension 0 are equal.